Winterflower/winterflower.github.io/_posts/2019-11-30-always-be-optimising.md

 Although this industry has sufferred much the same fate in the court of public opinion as did the bankers in the post-2008 turmoil, it still continues to clothe itself in the garb of world saviour.
-And part of it's rescue plan, is building these artificial intelligence algorithms that will one day diagnose you better than a doctor, police you better than the police and customise the news and media you get exposed to, to make sure you are maximially engaged in the system.
+And part of it's rescue plan, is building these artificial intelligence algorithms that will one day diagnose you better than a doctor, police you 24/7 and customise the news and media you get exposed to, to make sure you are maximially engaged in the system.
 A happy dystopia, in other words.

 A peculiarity about building these systems, and the reason I came to talk about them via the memory about "always be shipping", is a step of optimisation that is required in the process of constructing them.
 We define a function that captures what we want to optimise and then we run an iterative mathematical procedure until we find values that optimise the function.

 In other words, I've swapped out "always be shipping" for "always be optimising".

 This idea of "always be optimising", which occurs in the process of constructing AI (please, Dear Santa, for Christmas I want nothing more than for the tech marketing spin machine to stop calling these glorified if-else statements artificial intelligence), is a reflection of the general tendency of human existence in late capitalism: optimise every waking moment to be more productive.